 Tips For Artists On How To Win An Art Competition

 Here are some tips from professional artists on how to win an art contest:

-- Consider entering at least six months before an event because it can take time to get approval letters as well as other paperwork together if they’re required.
+- Consider entering at least six months before an event because it can take time to get approval letters and other paperwork together if required.
 Don’t wait until just two weeks before an event — this will most likely be too late.

 - Submit early enough so there’s plenty of time between submitting your artwork and when the jury members will be reviewing it.

 - The more time you give yourself, the easier and less stressful this process will be for you in the long run.